Hurricane Zeta: Louisiana

 Zeta making landfall at peak intensity in Cocodrie, Louisiana as seen from the NWS New Orleans Nexrad radar and the International Space Station on October 28.

 Sustained tropical storm force winds began spreading onshore in southeastern coast of Louisiana around 18:00 UTC on October 28.
 A sustained wind of 45 mph was reported at Caillou Bay.
-Just after a landfall, a personal weather station at Golden Meadow reported winds of 83 mph with a gust to 105 mph while another unofficial weather station nearby reported sustained winds of 94 mph and a gust to 110 mph.
-Additionally, a wind gust to 52 mph was reported at Houma and a wind gust to 53 mph was reported at New Orleans Lakefront Airport.
+A personal weather station at Golden Meadow reported sustained winds of 83 mph with a gust to 105 mph and another unofficial weather station nearby reported sustained winds of 94 mph and a gust to 110 mph.
+Houma–Terrebonne Airport reported a maximum gust of 53 mph, while Louis Armstrong New Orleans International Airport reported a maximum gust of 71 mph.
+Lakefront Airport reported a minimum pressure of 973 mbar as the eye moved overhead.
 A WeatherFlow station in Harahan reported sustained winds of 56 mph and a gust to 75 mph while an elevated station at Bayou Bienvenue south-southeast of New Orleans reported sustained winds of 88 mph and a gust to 112 mph.
 Shell Beach reported sustained winds of 81 mph with a gust to 101 mph.
+Rainfall in Louisiana peaked at 7.35 in in Pearl River.